Luke Altmyer: 2024 season

 Against No. 22 Nebraska, Altmyer completed 21-of-27 passing attempts for 236 yards and four touchdowns to lead Illinois to a 31–24 overtime win.
 He became the first Illinois quarterback to throw four touchdowns on the road against a top-25 team since Kurt Kittner against Michigan in 1999.
 Altmyer also lead the Illini to their second 4–0 start since 1951.
 For his efforts he was named Big Ten Offensive Player of the Week (shared with Kaleb Johnson of Iowa).
 With the 4–0 start, Altmyer was the only player in the country to throw double digit touchdowns without throwing an interception.
 He led the Illini to a 9–3 record, with four game-winning drives, the most out of any team in the country.
 Altmyer ended the regular season with 21 touchdowns and five interceptions, along with four rushing touchdowns.
 On December 14, while the Illinois Fighting Illini were hosting the No. 1 Tennessee Volunteers in basketball, Altmyer announced his intention to return to the Illini for the 2025 season.
 The No. 20 Illini played the No. 15 South Carolina Gamecocks in the 2024 Citrus Bowl, where Altmyer threw for 174 yards, a touchdown, and an interception in a 21–17 victory to give the Illini their first 10 win season since 2001 and first bowl game win since 2011.

+2025 season

+Altmyer was named MVP of the 2025 Music City Bowl.